ic-cubesat/git-tutorial/tutorial.md

 `git add <path/to/changed/file>`

-* Staging means 'I am preparing to commit this work'
+* Staging means _I am preparing to commit this work_

 ### Committing your work